vanHeemstraSystems/problem-solving-management/300/999/200/100/README.md

 ## 500 - Embracing Wickedness for Success

 To tackle wicked problems, organizations must embrace the wickedness and collaborate across departments and hierarchies.
 Engaging diverse perspectives, encouraging open dialogue, and involving stakeholders at all levels can lead to innovative and inclusive solutions.
 And, I get it.
-It can feel hard to make space for all of the “yeah, but’s”, however, recognize the gift of seeing some complexity before you begin looking for solutions.
+It can feel hard to make space for all of the *“yeah, but’s”*, however, recognize the gift of seeing some complexity before you begin looking for solutions.
 Our wicked problems—the ones that hang around and defy getting solved—benefit from reframing the question you’re asking and will deliver a different result.
 We move resources toward the questions we’re preoccupied with.

 As organizations face ever-evolving challenges, understanding the difference between complicated and wicked problems becomes crucial.
 Brenda Zimmerman's work on complexity helps us recognize the unique nature of wicked problems and the need for creative approaches to address them.
 By reframing workplace problem questions into wicked problem questions, organizations can harness the power of